David-Berghaus/ramsey/README.md

 ## Implementation Details

-### Custom Model
+### Reinforcement Learning Approach

-The custom model leverages a graph-based architecture with:
+The RL model uses a GNN with clique attention to:
-- Node embeddings
+- Score possible edge flips in the graph
-- Attention mechanisms
+- Learn to avoid creating 4-cliques or 4-independent sets
-- Simple graph operations
+- Explore the space of Ramsey graphs efficiently

-This architecture was originally designed for reinforcement learning but has been adapted for supervised regression.
+This approach is implemented in the `RamseyGNNFeatureExtractor` and `RamseyGraphGNNEdgeScorer` classes.

 ### MLP Baseline